-It is almost impossible to travel anywhere in the world and not stumble across a variation of the slots machine.
-In the UK they can be find in high street bookmakers and plenty of pubs and clubs up and down the land.
+It is almost impossible to travel anywhere in the world and not stumble across a variation of the slot machine.
+In the UK, they can be found in high street bookmakers and plenty of pubs and clubs up and down the land.
 And while a trip to the casino can be great fun, online slots have really dominated the market in recent years.

-With so much choice at your finger tips, how do you know where is best to play?
+With so much choice at your fingertips, how do you know where is best to play?
 Firstly you should only sign-up with a trusted and reputable bookmaker or online casino.
-Also note that most online slot sites will be offering new customer welcome bonuses.
-Among these you will see the promise of free spins, cash matches and deposit bonuses – to name just a few.
+Also, note that most online slot sites will offer new customer welcome bonuses.
+Among these, you will see the promise of free spins, cash matches and deposit bonuses – to name just a few.

-In the UK, online gambling is the largest gambling sector in Britain.
-And in 2016 it surpassed the revenues generated by the National Lottery, Casino’s and high street betting outlets.
-It would seem that us Brits, like to have a flutter on the slots from the comfort of our own homes.
-As a result the online gambling sector generated £4.7bn in 2018, despite being the largest regulated online gambling market in the world.
+In the UK online gambling is the largest gambling sector in Britain.
+And in 2016, it surpassed the revenues generated by the National Lottery, Casino and high street betting outlets.
+It would seem that we Brits like to have a flutter on the slots from the comfort of our own homes.
+As a result, the online gambling sector generated £4.7bn in 2018, despite being the largest regulated online gambling market in the world.

 So how does that stack up against other countries around the world?
 In Sweden, recently overhauled legislation has meant three things.
 The market is easier to operate in from a business perspective.
 The regulation has improved the online slots experience for players.
 And the government has made a small fortune in tax.
 In fact, in 2017, it was the largest tax revenue contributor.
 The regulated market is worth more than SEK12.5 billion (approx £1.25bn) in terms of revenue generated by all licensed operators.